 Our 1 iPhone application has been on sale for about a month.
 What have we learned?
 The iPhone app market is TOUGH!

 We always hear about the guy who sold 50,000 units in one day, or the person who earned $500,000 in one week.
 There was even that story about a 9-year old boy who created an app that had some great success.
 But what we don't ever hear about is how most iPhone applications get lost in the sea of 50,000+ apps.
 A LOT of the success comes from marketing, so we're coming up with a plan to kick it up a notch.
-I'll fill you in later, but you can read a little about our earnings report and what we plan to do at the LOLer Apps website.

 We also have three other iPhone apps in development (yeah, we go all out), so that should definitely help.